weyoume/weauthjs/README.md

 Parameters:
 - __state__: Data that will be passed to the callbackURL for your app after the user has logged in.

-After logging in, Ezauth will redirect the user to the "redirect_uri" specified in the login url above and add the following query string parameters for your app to use:
+After logging in, weauthjs will redirect the user to the "redirect_uri" specified in the login url above and add the following query string parameters for your app to use:
 - __access_token__: This is the oauth2 access token that is required to make any Ezira API calls on behalf of the current user.
-Once you have this you need to tell the Ezauth SDK to use it by either specifying it as a parameter to the init() method call or by calling ezauth.setAccessToken([accessToken]).
+Once weauthjs have this weauthjs need to tell the weauthjs SDK to use it by either specifying it as a parameter to the init() method call or by calling weauthjs.setAccessToken([accessToken]).
 - __expires_in__: The number of seconds until the access token expires.
 - __username__: The username of the current user.

 ### Get user profile
-Once a user is logged in to your app you can call the following method to get the details of their account:
+Once a user is logged in to your app weauthjs can call the following method to get the details of their account:
 ```
 api.me(function (err, res) {
   console.log(err, res)